Quantization of the universal centralizer and central D-modules: Main results

-One of the goals of this paper, inspired to a large extent by the ideas of Ben-Zvi and Gunningham \cite{BenZviGunninghamSymmetriesofCategoricalRepresentationsandtheQuantumNgoAction}, is to construct a quantization of the algebra morphism ${\mathsf j}$, resp. the composite functor in \labelcref{class ngo functor}.
+One of the goals of this paper, inspired to a large extent by the ideas of Ben-Zvi and Gunningham \cite{BenZviGunninghamSymmetriesofCategoricalRepresentationsandtheQuantumNgoAction}, is to construct a quantization of the algebra morphism ${\mathsf{kn}}$ in \eqref{class ngo alg} and the composite functor in \labelcref{class ngo functor}.